 "Time is the cellmate who sodomizes us all."

 "What's that, Pop?"
-Tall, dark-haired Ronnie Greenway said upon entering the room carrying a fresh pot of coffee in one hand and handful of Hazelnut creamers in the other."
+Tall, dark-haired and tatted, Ronnie Greenway entered the room carrying a fresh pot of coffee in one hand and handful of Hazelnut creamers in the other."

 "You heard me."